-The exam will be 10 multiple-choice questions.
+First part of the exam will be 16 multiple-choice questions.
 The questions will be based on the readings and lecture.
+Each question would be worth 3 points.
+In total, it would be worth 48 points.

-The other part of the exam will be a written essay.
+The second part of the exam will be a written essay.
 The essay questions would be based on the readings and lecture notes.
 In the essay, the student will identify important historical figures that shape the political, economic, and social life of the societies we talk about in class.
+The second part is worth 50 points.